onomondo/onomondo-eim/README.md

 #### JSON Schema

 This description above describes only the basic concept of the REST API.
-To give a system integrator a detailed overview on how the requests/responses should look like two JSON schema files are shipped with onomondo-eim:
+To give a system integrator a detailed overview on how the requests/responses should look like three JSON schema files are shipped with onomondo-eim:

 * contrib/rest_api_resource_schema.json: This schema describes a REST resource.
 This is the format that the requests issued to the REST API should have.

 * contrib/rest_api_response_schema.json: This schema that describes the JSON formatted response that is received from the REST API when the `lookup` operation is performed.